sakthivijay7/Healthcare-Database-Management-system-using-MYSQL/README.md

 # Healthcare-management-system-using-MYSQL
+Create a database name it and then use the databasese to create a needed tables and it's columns.
-Healthcare management of Patients,hospital,Insurence details store in mysql then Query to Retrive the details using SQL query
+Healthcare hospital  Patients,hospital,Insurence details store in mysql .
+SQL Queries in mysql workbench to Retrive the details.
+End  data to export csv file